-20.2 On PHCEU’s request the Customer will furnish PHCEU with all the information and documentation necessary for PHCEU’s compliance with the applicable laws, including due diligence checks.
-Specifically, the Customer will provide PHCEU without undue delay with accurate information regarding the end-user, the country of destination and the intended end-use of Products and/or Services.
+20.2 On PHCEU’s request the Buyer will furnish PHCEU with all the information and documentation necessary for PHCEU’s compliance with the applicable laws, including due diligence checks.
+Specifically, the Buyer will provide PHCEU without undue delay with accurate information regarding the end-user, the country of destination and the intended end-use of Products and/or Services.

 ・ Consolidated list of sanctions issued by the Security Council of the United Nations;

 ・ The Foreign End-User List issued by Ministry of Economy, Trade and Industry of Japan;

 ・ Denied Persons List issued by Bureau of Industry and Security (BIS) of the USA;

 ・ Specially Designated Nationals List issued by Office of Foreign Assets Control (OFAC) of the USA;

 ・ The Foreign Sanctions Evaders List (‘FSE‘) issued by the Department of the Treasury of the USA.

 20.4 The Buyer will not export the Products and/or Services directly or via a third party to any country subject to an economic sanction imposed under a resolution of the Security Council of the United Nations.
 The Buyer is responsible for exercising due diligence in ascertaining which countries are subject to sanctions, for how long these sanctions remain valid and effective, and whether they apply to the Products and/or Services.
 When reselling the Products and/or Services, the Buyer shall impose the above-mentioned obligation on its Buyers.